-A portion of each EAP represents the beneficiary's share in the EAP account of his or her beneficiary group.
-The rest of the EAP consists of the beneficiary's government grants and the income from those grants.
+A portion of each EAP represents the beneficiary's share of the EAP account of his or her beneficiary group.
+The rest of the EAP consists of the beneficiary's government grants and the earnings on those grants.

-The EAP account is used to hold the income from subscriber contributions.
+The EAP account is used to hold the income generated by subscriber contributions.
 This includes the income earned on the contributions of subscribers who have cancelled their plan or whose plan we cancelled.
 Each beneficiary group has its own EAP account.

-Past Breakdown of income in the EAP account
+Past breakdown of the income in the EAP account